urdaalex/pulse-go/README.md

 A go (golang) library for consuming mozilla pulse messages (http://pulse.mozilla.org/).

-This project contains two go packages:
+## This project contains three go packages:

-# package "github.com/petemoore/pulse-go"
+# Package 1: "github.com/petemoore/pulse-go"

 This is a command line interface for consuming mozilla pulse messages, written in go.